-- Manual – The most common hoist type on the market, manual kayak hoists are designed to provide you with mechanical advantage through pulleys so it’s easier for you to physically pull your kayaks off the ground.
-These models tend to be cheaper than their competitors, but they require physical effort on your part to put your kayaks into storage.
+- Manual – The most common hoist type on the market, manual kayak hoists are designed to provide you with mechanical advantage through pulleys, so it’s easier to physically pull your kayaks off the ground.
+These models are cheaper than their competitors, but they require physical effort to store your kayaks.

-- Electric – With an electric kayak hoist, you get an electric motor-powered system that mechanically raises your kayaks off the ground with the push of a button.
-The benefit to this kind of hoist is that it requires minimal physical exertion.
-This is perfect for paddlers with limited mobility or anyone that simply doesn’t want to mess around with ropes and pulleys.
+- Motorized – With a motorized kayak hoist, you get an electric motor-powered system that mechanically raises your kayaks off the ground with the push of a button.
+The benefit of this type of hoist is that it requires minimal physical exertion.
+This is perfect for paddlers with limited mobility or anyone who doesn’t want to mess around with ropes and pulleys.

-There’s no one type of kayak storage system that’s right for everyone.
-Generally, most paddlers will probably find that a manual hoist kit is more than enough for their needs.
-But if you want to minimize the amount of physical effort that goes into raising and lowering your kayaks from their storage space, an electric model is a worthwhile option.
+Generally, most people will find that a manual hoist kit is more than enough for their needs.
+But if you want to minimize the amount of physical effort that goes into raising and lowering your kayaks, an electric model is a worthwhile option.

 Maximum Load Capacity

 All kayak hoists come with a manufacturer-recommended maximum load capacity rating.
 These maximum load capacities can vary widely from model to model, but it’s imperative that you adhere to them at all times.

 It’s best to give yourself a little buffer, too, when it comes to a hoist’s maximum load capacity.
 A good guideline to follow is that you don’t want to load your hoist system beyond about 80% of its stated capacity.
 So a system with a 60 lb limit shouldn’t be loaded with more than 48 lbs of boats and gear.